EDGECAM Partnership Gives Jobs Boost For Harlow’s Talent Hotbed

 As most companies now use CNC machine tools, Mark Howland says the time was right for the College to begin offering practical CAM modules in their courses.
 “Previously the students only had practical experience of manual machining, and we just looked in theory at how CAD linked to CAM.
 Now we can demonstrate EDGECAM, and the students learn it hands-on.”

-The new centre was opened by the Rt Hon Robert Halfon MP, Minister of State for Apprenticeships and Skills, following full consultation with local employers, as to what they were looking for.
+The new center was opened by the Rt Hon Robert Halfon MP, Minister of State for Apprenticeships and Skills, following full consultation with local employers, as to what they were looking for.

 And the college is also confident of a possible commercial spinoff from one of the students’ coursework design and manufacturing projects.
 “They’re designing skateboards, including off-road skateboards with larger wheels.
 We 3D print the prototype to prove the designs, and they then go through EDGECAM to create the toolpaths for machining.”
 College Principal Karen Spencer is hopeful of creating a business carrying out design, manufacturing and sales, giving the students the entire industry experience.